Syncrude recently rolled out a brand new fire truck on site. A unit that combines the best of pumper and rescue abilities.

 Adding a new truck to the Syncrude fleet of response vehicles took months of planning and preparation, and involved many hands.
 Emergency Services worked with Fort Garry Fire Trucks, a Canadian company based in Winnipeg, Manitoba, and the process took more than a year from start to finish.

 “It’s not like we could just walk into a dealership and say, ‘We’ll take that one,’” explains Glenn Chaulk, Team 502 Emergency Coordinator.
-“A new truck had to be designed and built for our operational needs and the environment we work in.”

 Project Manager Gratziella Lica collaborated with Emergency Services to design the new custom truck.
 Along with supporting the Fire Hall’s newest addition, Gratziella has worked with Emergency Services for more than five years on projects from smaller equipment to the monster Aircraft Response Firefighting Units (ARFF).
 The mechanical engineer has gained enough insight into their needs to provide feedback on specific equipment and guide decisions.